litakk/litakk/README.md

 # 👨‍💻 Feruz Aliev

 Hi all!
 My name is Feruz, I'm studying to become a FullStack developer.
-I love creating short programming videos on my [Instagram](https://www.instagram.com/litakxaliev/).
+You can follow me on the platform - [Instagram](https://www.instagram.com/litakxaliev/).